Colonoscopy Doctors: What is a Gastroenterologist?

 What Does a Gastroenterologist Do?

-A gastroenterologist is a physician who specializes in the health of the digestive system.
-They are highly trained specialists.
+Colonoscopy doctors are called gastroenterologists.
+They are highly trained physicians who specialize in the health of the digestive system.
 After medical school, they have an additional six years of training in internal medicine and gastroenterology.

 Your gastrointestinal (GI) tract includes all the organs that help digest food and liquids.
 You might be surprised to know how many organs that involves!